 Degree and Aid Time Limits

-There is a maximum length of time set for completion of a degree program with the benefit of receipt of federal (excluding Pell grants) and/or Manhattan College financial assistance.
-The standards below provide the basis for academic progress for federal and Manhattan College aid recipients.
+There is a maximum length of time set for completion of a degree program with the benefit of receipt of federal (excluding Pell grants) and/or Manhattan University financial assistance.
+The standards below provide the basis for academic progress for federal and Manhattan University aid recipients.

 Full-time student Part-time student